babneek/titanic_survival_predication/README.md

 An interactive Machine Learning + Streamlit project that predicts whether a passenger would have survived the Titanic disaster.

+🔗 Live Demo

+You can try the live app here:
+Titanic Survival Prediction – Live Streamlit App

 📌 Features

 📂 Upload Titanic dataset (train.csv) directly in the app from data folder